 Bermuda is certainly a lovely place for all able-bodied residents and visitors, but for the physically challenged/disabled, access for the disabled/physically handicapped and/or mobility-impaired is limited.
 Bermuda, a tiny (only 21 square miles) British Overseas Territory island 900 miles due east of the nearest mainland, North Carolina, USA, is similar to all the still British or once-British Caribbean islands 900 miles to the south in having very few facilities and services specifically for the learning or physically disabled or blind or deaf.

-There is no equivalent in Bermuda of the USA's Americans with Disabilities Act (ADA) or the UK's Equality and Human Rights Commission at http://www.equalityhumanrights.com/).
+There is no equivalent in Bermuda of the USA's comprehensive and nation-wide Americans with Disabilities Act (ADA) or the UK's Equality and Human Rights Commission at http://www.equalityhumanrights.com/).

-Bermuda has no legislation protecting the rights of the disabled, beyond is contained in the local Human Rights Acts, unlike the USA, UK, Canada, etc, all of which do, as shown for some in the web-links above.
+Bermuda has no specific legislation protecting the rights of the disabled, beyond is contained in the local Human Rights Acts, unlike the USA, UK, Canada, etc, all of which do have such legisllation.

 The Bermuda Government does not require accommodation providers - hotels, guest houses, cottage colonies, apartments, villas etc - or shops or restaurants or sightseeing attractions or boats to make any of their facilities accessible.
 (Some try in certain ways, voluntarily).
 Some hotels have tried to create disabled-friendly (but not always ADA-compliant) guest rooms.
 In contrast, the USA, Canada, UK, Europe, Australia, New Zealand, etc. have laws that require this.